 However I’ve chosen not to focus on the ‘problem’ because I don’t really work that way.
 Instead I focus on your ‘role’ or who you are and we can then work on The Problems interrupting your life starting from there rather than defining you as a problem right from the beginning.

 And why blog?

-I hope so 🙂 I also hope that there’s something stand-alone in here for everyone who is simply interested in anything to do with gender.
-It’s about being curious about YOU in the context of being female and all that comes with it, then finding solutions to problems, healing and empowerment from there rather than ‘fixing a problem’.
+Yes.
+I also hope that there’s something stand-alone in here for everyone who is simply interested in anything to do with gender.
+It’s about being curious about YOU and all that comes with it, then finding solutions to problems, healing and empowerment from there rather than ‘fixing a problem’.

 If you want to know more about the ‘women’ thing then please see this tab on my website Counselling for Women.
 If you have any further questions of any sort, then please do get in touch with me directly.
 I’d love to hear from you.